-Redundancy consultation is a key part of a redundancy process which sees the employer consulting with a pool of employees about the potential redundancy situation.
-In this blog post, we’ll look at what “consultation” actually means, how you make sure you do it properly, and some useful information and pointers on how to undertake an effective redundancy consultation process.
+Redundancy consultation is a key part of a redundancy process.
+It sees the employer consulting with a pool of employees about the potential redundancy situation.
+In this blog post, we’ll look at what “consultation” actually means.
+We’ll cover how you make sure you do it properly.
+Then will give you some useful information and pointers on how to undertake an effective redundancy consultation process.

 This blog post does assume that you have a certain level of knowledge about the redundancy process, the terminology that relates to a redundancy process and the circumstances in which it may be appropriate.
 If you are new to redundancy then we’d suggest you read our guide to redundancy as a starting point.
 This guide will talk you through the whole process and help you become familiar with the different elements of redundancy.